-My current research focus is on understanding and designing instruments to mitigate financial risk associated with water scarcity (or abundance).
+My current research focus is on characterizing financial risk associated with water scarcity (or abundance) and evaluating existing and new strategies for managing that risk.
 I spend equal amounts of my time studying finance, environmental economics, and water resources management.
 For my M.S. research I studied hydropower extensively, particularly the connection between water supply and revenues for a hydropower facility operating in a deregulated energy market.
-I am now studying the impact of water levels on the barge industry on the Mississippi River.
-On the side, I am doing some economic modeling of the performance of a groundwater permit market.
+I am now studying the impact of water levels on the barge industry and corn markets on the Mississippi River.

-I grew up surfing and playing soccer in Wilmington, NC but transitioned to more mountain related athletic endeavors in college.
+I grew up surfing and playing soccer in Wilmington, NC.
+After moving away from the beach I quickly transition into mountain sports.
 I have raced road bikes off and on since undergrad and currently (run) race with the Bull City Track Club out of Durham, NC.
 I also rock climb and spend as much time as I can hunting and fishing.